shefreenkaur/Assignment2-Godot/README.md

-﻿# Assignment2-Gadot
+﻿# Assignment 2 - Godot
-Shefreen - Created a github repository and added every other member of the group
+Shefreen- Created a github repository and added every other member of the group

-Paramvir - Started working on correcting the terrain
+Paramvir- Started working on correcting the terrain